dataArtisans/flink-training-web/dataStreamBasics/handsOn.md

 ### 1. Get the data for the Taxi Data Stream

 The exercises of this lesson are based on a data stream of taxi ride events.
-The stream is produced by a generator which reads an input file.
-Please follow these [instructions]({{ site.baseurl }}/exercises/taxiData.html) to download the input file for the Taxi Data Stream generator and to learn how to use it.
+The stream is produced by a source function which reads an input file.
+Please follow these [instructions]({{ site.baseurl }}/exercises/taxiData.html) to download the input file for the Taxi Data Stream source and to learn how to use it.

 ### 2. Implement the Ride Cleansing exercise